BigDataBiology/VideoTutorials/2__GMGCv1MAGs/README.md

 ```

-We need to use the `original_name` as the index column.
+We need to use `original_name` as the index column.
 Some samples in GMGCv1 have two names: the European Nucleotide Archive (ENA) sample identifier (which is public) and, in some instances, an internal name (because the project started when the samples were not yet publicly-available).

 Bins in GMBC also have two names: (i) a normalized identifier (_e.g._., `GMBC10.003_239`, where the lower numbers correspond to higher quality bins), and (ii) an internal name (_e.g._, `SRS064937.bin.20`, where `SRS064937` is the sample identifier).